OpenAMP/openamp-docs/openamp/contributing.rst

 Contributing to the OpenAMP Project
 ===================================

+If you want to contribute and port OpenAMP to your platform read more about OpenAMP porting :ref:`here<porting-guide-work-label>`.

 Release Cycle
 -------------
 - Release branch (feature freeze) cut 1 month before release target